Last updated: 25 January 2021

 In this example, a member was aged 65 on 1 July 2007, right before the global financial crisis.
 They were invested in either the Sunsuper Balanced or Retirement option and retired in October 2007 with $300,000 in super.
 They either stayed invested in that option, or switched their super balance from the diversified option to Cash on 31 January 2009.

 Regardless of their investment strategy, the member took out the minimum pension drawdown percentage each year (5% from age 65 to 74; 6% from age 75).
 As the graph clearly shows, the member’s balance is significantly higher today if they stayed invested in a diversified investment option through the market volatility rather than moving to a more conservative strategy when the markets fell.
+In addition, the member's balance at the end of December 2020 has largely recovered from the downturn experienced earlier in 2020.

 Source: Sunsuper.
 Past performance is not a reliable indication of future performance.
 Assumptions: Member invested in the Sunsuper Balanced or Retirement option, age 65 on 1 July 2007, retired in October 2007 with $300k balance.
 Either stayed invested in Balanced or Retirement option, or switched balance to Cash on 31 January 2009.
 Minimum pension drawdown percentage from retirement to today.